Thermal power plant Kolubara

-Thermal power plant Kolubara is a coal-fired plant in central Serbia located in a village Veliki Crljeni ca. 40 km southeast of Belgrade.
-Operations in it has been started in 1956.
-Capacity of installed generators reaches 270MW.
+Thermal power plant Kolubara is a coal-fired power plant in central Serbia.
+It is located in the village of Veliki Crljeni approximately 40 km southeast of Belgrade.
+It began operating in 1956, and its generators have a nameplate capacity of 270 MW.

+The power plant runs on lignite which is mined in the nearby RB Kolubara complex and delivered to it via railway.
+The mine also supplies the power plants Nikola Tesla A & B and Morava, which, alongside Kolubara Power Plant, supply 52% of Serbian yearly electricity consumption.

-Thermal power plant (TPP) Kolubara is one of three TPP's operated by the Electric Power Industry of Serbia (EPS) through the company MB "Kolubara", plc (in Serbian: RB „Kolubara“d.o.o.) in the Kolubara coal basin.
-Next to it there are power plants Nikola Tesla A & B, as well as Morava.
-All three power plants are using the lignite from the local basin as their fuel.
-This lignite is mined in four mines.
-Electricity production of this location reaches 52% of Serbian yearly energy consumption.
+Kolubara Thermal Power Plant is one of three TPP's operated by the Electric Power Industry of Serbia (EPS) through the company MB "Kolubara", plc (in Serbian: RB „Kolubara“ d.o.o.) in the Kolubara coal basin.